 This is particularly important for organizations that are subject to AML regulations and must establish a customer risk profile before initiating a business relationship.
 That said, the KYC onboarding process typically involves the following measures:

-2. Conducting background checks and verifying the data against reliable sources.
+- Running background checks and cross-referencing the data against reliable sources.

-5. Assessing and obtaining information on the intended nature of the business relationship or transactions, where appropriate.
+- Documenting the intended nature of the business relationship or the expected transaction pattern.

 CDD and EDD in the Context of Customer Onboarding